inkOfPixel/inkofpixel.com/_site/posts/sms-marketing.md

       to change their shopping habits by buying online, pushing commerce all around the world to adapt to this sudden market shift.

       With the number of online shops that keeps increasing, it’s becoming more and more challenging for an e-commerce to effectively reach the target audience and make its products stand out between dozens of competitors.

       Ads are omnipresent and our inbox is full of marketing mail.
 People no longer pay much attention to those marketing emails.
 They are overwhelmed.
-      Good luck getting people to read your email.

       start-custom-image(size:small|align:center|width:|src:/assets/sms-marketing-full-inbox.jpeg|alt:A